openhood/capybara-faraday/README.md

 Copyright
 ---------
-Copyright (c) 2010 Tron Jonathan.
+Copyright (c) 2010 Tron Jonathan and HALTER Joseph.
 See LICENSE for details.